lumirelle/lumirelle.me/pages/posts/symbol-name-pattern-manual.md

 - `DELETE` method is used to delete data, which corresponds to `delete` operation, it's **not safe** but **idempotent**.
 - `upsert` operation means to create or update data, which can be implemented by `PUT` method, because it's **not safe** but **idempotent**.

-[^1]: Safe means that the operation does not modify any data on the server.

-[^2]: Idempotent means that performing the operation multiple times has the same effect as performing it once.

 _model/user.ts_